 All new tax return preparers must pass the competency test before they will be issued a PTIN.

 The IRS is also planning to require that registered tax return preparers complete continuing professional education (CPE) each year, although they have not yet set a start date for when this will be put into effect.
-The 15-hour yearly requirement will include ten hours of general federal tax law, three hours specific to recent updates in federal tax law, and two hours of ethics.
+The 15-hour yearly requirement will include ten education hours of general federal tax law, three hours specific to recent updates in federal tax law, and two hours of ethics.
 When this requirement begins, affected preparers will have twelve months to meet their first year’s continuing education requirement.

 There will be certain exceptions made to exam and CPE requirements for individuals who have either limited involvement in the preparation of returns or who have recognized credentials that already require CPE that well surpasses the IRS’ base requirements.